 - 3.3 The Council provides a variety of facilities and services that contribute to promoting positive and healthy lifestyles and improving the quality of life for residents.
 The demand for our services has held up generally well against national and local economic difficulties. - 3.4 From time to time event organisers wish to make a major booking and there needs to be the flexibility to vary rates to be competitive and to attract bookings that will increase income to the Council.
-A decision on pricing of events of this nature is agreed with the Assistant Director Commercial Services. - 3.5 It should be noted that we are actively seeking to secure lease agreements, where possible, with sports clubs alongside reducing the subsidy for each pursuit.
-In 2017/18 priority was focused on Bowling Greens and Chesterfield Cricket Club in accordance with the Council's 'Cease and Reduce' Programme.
-2018/19 will continue to see a review of current leases and arrangements to ensure value for money and a consistent approach is achieved.
+A decision on pricing of events of this nature is agreed with the Assistant Director - Commercial Services. - 3.5 It should be noted that we are actively seeking to secure lease agreements, where possible, with sports clubs alongside reducing the subsidy for each pursuit.
+2019/20 will continue to see a review of current leases and arrangements to ensure value for money and a consistent approach is achieved.
 This may affect the overall level of fees and charges during the year.